How to Compact and Repair Microsoft® Access Database Files

 Reducing Database Bloat

-You reduce the size of a database file by compacting it.
+You reduce the size of a database file by Compact and Repair.

-To perform a Compact and Repair manually using superseded versions of Access, open the database, choose File on its ribbon and then click Compact & Repair:
+To perform a Compact and Repair manually on current versions of Access, open the database, choose Database Tools on its ribbon and then click Compact and Repair Database.

 Using Access for Microsoft 365, choose File and then Info to locate this button.